A New Way To Discover Hole Products

 Windows and doors are also common structures that incorporate Wire Mesh.
 In this context, Wire Mesh often serves as an additional security measure.
 This function is similar to metal bars over these structures without giving off such an industrial appearance.

-To see what McNICHOLS® Wire Mesh can bring to your next project, we invite you to visit our main website.
+We invite you to visit our main website to see what McNICHOLS® Wire Mesh can bring to your next project.
 We carry a wide variety of Hole Products to meet your metal needs, from Perforated and Expanded Metals to Wire Mesh, Bar Grating, Plank Grating and Fiberglass Grating.
-If you would like more information, our Customer Service Specialists are ready and eager to serve you at 855.318.8791, sales@mcnichols.com, or via Live Chat!